kbatuigas/content-guide-template/content/07-Writing Technical Content/_index.md

 #### Headings

-Organize article content with H2s and H3s.
+Organize content with H2s and H3s.
 Use H2s for higher-level topics or goals, and use H3s within each section for supporting information or tasks.

-Article title:
+Name or Title:

  - H2:
  - H2: